massalabs/wallet-provider/README.md

 1. Run `npm install` to install all dependencies

+2. Run `npx playwright install --with-deps` to install playwright and its dependencies

-2. Run `npm run build` to build distribution content
+3. Run `npm run build` to build distribution content

-3. Run `npm run test` to run integration and unit tests
+4. Run `npm run test` to run integration and unit tests

 <br>